Sanjay007/linux-terminal.com/content/mail-alert-shell-script-when-memory-ram-low/index.md

 ## Introduction

 Almost all linux admin knows about bash and bash scripting is one of the most demand skills for any linux admin .
-So today we will understand How can we send email alert when memory is too low in your linux systems .
+So today we will understand onitor Server memory Using Shell Script in your linux systems .

 RAM is considered as one of the most important part of any system , especially when a system runs in production and you need to consistently monitor your RAM usage .